ekopter/scientific_communication_support_website/docs/3_Sci_writing1.md

 ## Resources {-}

+### Online resources {-}

+The [Writing Scientist](https://writingscientist.com/) has a great blog with many posts about how to approach and execute scientific writing projects.
+I also highly recommend signing up for the newsletter, which is full of helpful tips and interesting insights pertaining to writing scientific papers (and dissertation chapters).

+The [Duke Graduate School Scientific Writing Resource](https://sites.duke.edu/scientificwriting/) consists of 3 sections (lessons) all aimed at teaching you how to write more effectively.

+In this lecture, entitled [Scientific Writing: Beyond Tips and Tricks, Judy Swan](https://www.youtube.com/watch?v=jLPCdDp_LE0&ab_channel=PublicCommunicationforResearchers) discusses what makes for good writing, and how to get readers to pay the most attention to what you think is the most important.

 ### Books {-}

 When I find books about scientific writing that I think are really good and helpful, I will list them here and also ask that they be ordered for our department.
 So you should be able to find the following books on our 5th floor mini library: